Senate Can't Vote On $15 Minimum Wage, Parliamentarian Rules

 "That amendment must be included in this reconciliation bill," he continued.

-No Republicans are expected to vote for the massive spending package, meaning there will need to be unanimous support among Democrats in order to advance Biden's first major legislative priority.
+No Republicans are expected to vote for the massive spending package, meaning there will need to be unanimous support among Democrats to advance Biden's first major legislative priority.